catnys/Py4Society/Day012-Beginner/README.md

 # `Day 12 - Beginner`
 # `REVISION`

-# `REVISION` : Functions Parameters and Return Types
+# Functions Parameters and Return Types

 ## Introduction to Functions
 In Python, a function is a block of code that only runs when it is called.
 You can pass data, known as parameters, into a function.
 A function can return data as a result.